bcgov/AppAssessment/README.md

 \<License Plate\> must be replaced by the **_six character_** license plate information for your application.
 Do not include the -tools or -prod information.
  \<Cluster Name\> must be the user-friendly name of the cluster, like "Kamloops-Silver". **_Please note that at the moment cluster names with spaces are not supported_**.
 This is an issue with how the paramters are read by the python script, and it should be fixed soon.
 For now, please use dashes.

-You will then see the components deployed on the Topology map.
+You should then see the components deployed on the Topology map.

 ![alt_text](images/image6.png "image_tooltip")